-assessment of the [I confirm that [Company Name] has conducted a thorough and honest self-assessment of the [insert Programme Title] and that it meets all the criteria specified within the Power Skills SAR.
+I confirm that [Company Name] has conducted a thorough and honest selfassessment of the [insert Programme Title] and that it meets all the criteria specified within the Power Skills SAR.

-verification of the p monitoring process approval process, a deception may put to I understand and co registered with EUS each registration with I understand that the Energy & Utility Skills reserves the right to seek further verification of the product described as part of the application and on-going monitoring process in order to preserve the integrity of the programme approval process, and understand that any inconsistencies and suspected deception may put the approval status at risk.
+I understand that the Energy & Utility Skills reserves the right to seek further verification of the product described as part of the application and on-going monitoring process in order to preserve the integrity of the programme approval process, and understand that any inconsistencies and suspected deception may put the approval status at risk.

 I understand and confirm that all learners who attend this programme will be registered with EUSR, as stated within the overarching conditions, and that each registration will be charged at the rate published on the EUSR website, unless otherwise agreed and confirmed in writing.

 Name

-ob Title
+Job Title

 Company Address